 - Lampshaded in Scrubs here, in which a doctor gives a fairly realistic description of what to expect during a birth.

-- Lampshaded in Community S2, E22: Shirely gives birth in the middle of class.
-While the trope appears to be averted via Britta's vomiting at the sight of the birth, in the end it's played straight as the birth turns out looking clean and tidy.
+- Lampshaded in Community S2, E22: Shirley gives birth in the middle of class.
+While the trope appears to be averted via Britta's vomiting at the sight of the birth, in the end, it's played straight as the birth turns out looking clean and tidy.

 - An episode of Martin lampshaded this while Leaning on the Fourth Wall.
 A woman gave birth to what was obviously a baby doll that Martin caught in a catcher's mitt.
-When Coal asked about the umbilical cord, Martin said "TV babies don't have umbilical cords!".
+When Tommy asked about the umbilical cord, Martin said "We don't need an umbilical cord!
+This is TV!"

 - The Christmas episode of The Vicar of Dibley is pretty bad for this: Alice gives birth in the manger while playing Mary, and the kid that results comes out sparkling clean and almost a year old.
 She gets a little sweaty in the process.

-- Armywives ends their pilot episode with one of the characters giving birth to twins on top of a pool table in a bar.
-Lucky for the customers, the only bodily fluids that seemed to get out was a few beads of sweat on her forehead, as even the babies were freshly cleaned.
+- Army Wives ends their pilot episode with one of the characters giving birth to twins on top of a pool table in a bar.
+Lucky for the customers, the only bodily fluids that seemed to get out were a few beads of sweat on her forehead, as even the babies were freshly cleaned.